SEN-RAD/travel/README.md

 # Travel

 This is a simple project using React and API requests.
-Altbough the amount of information requested and displayed is little, these basic funcionalities may be used at a professional level and the possibilities are great.
+Although the amount of information requested and displayed is little, these basic funcionalities may be used at a professional level and the possibilities are great.

 **Travel** helps travelers prepare for a trip.
 The user types in the name of a city and the app returns the following useful information about the destination: